Ahura Mazda: Parthian Empire

-Sassanid Empire
+Sasanian Empire

 During the Sassanid Empire, a heretical and divergent form of Zoroastrianism, termed Zurvanism, emerged.
-It gained adherents throughout the Sassanid Empire, most notably the royal lineage of Sassanian emperors.
+It gained adherents throughout the Sasanian Empire, most notably the royal lineage of Sasanian emperors.
 Under the reign of Shapur I, Zurvanism spread and became a widespread cult.

 Zurvanism revokes Zoroaster's original message of Ahura Mazda as the uncreated spirit and the "uncreated creator" of all and reduces him to a created spirit, one of two twin sons of Zurvan, their father and the primary spirit.
 Zurvanism also makes Ahura Mazda and Angra Mainyu of equal strength and only contrasting spirits.

 Besides Zurvanism, the Sassanian kings demonstrated their devotion to Ahura Mazda in different fashions.
-Five kings took the name Hormizd and Bahram II created the title of "Ohrmazd-mowbad" which was continued after the fall of the Sassanid Empire and through the Islamic times.
+Five kings took the name Hormizd and Bahram II created the title of "Ohrmazd-mowbad", which was continued after the Muslim conquest of Persia and through Islamic times.

 All devotional acts in Zoroastrianism originating from the Sassanian period begin with homage to Ahura Mazda.
 The five Gāhs start with the declaration in Middle Persian that "Ohrmazd is Lord" and incorporate the Gathic verse "Whom, Mazda hast thou appointed my protector".
 Zoroastrian prayers are to be said in the presence of light, either in the form of fire or the sun.
-In the Iranian dialects of Yidḡa and Munǰī, the sun is still called "ormozd".
+In the Iranian languages Yidgha and Munji, the sun is still called ormozd.

+Rashidun Caliphate

+Maneckji Nusserwanji Dhalla described the doctrine of the Gayomarthians sect as another attempt to mitigate the dualism that has always been the essence of Zoroastrianism.
+This was due to the Prophet Muhammad’s emphasis on monotheism and the Muslims’ mockery of the doctrine of worshipping two gods, which made the Zoroastrians view dualism as a defect, so they added monotheism, which led to the Zoroastrians’ division into sects and he mentions examples of the Zoroastrian attempt to establish a monotheistic belief by diminishing the importance of Ahriman, including that Ahura Mazda and Ahriman were created from time, or that Ahura Mazda himself allowed the existence of evil, or that Ahriman was a corrupt angel who rebelled against Ahura Mazda.
+Then he mentions the name of a Persian book from the 15h century in which it is written that the Magi (Zoroastrians) believe that Allah and Iblis are brothers.